-No matter how long you’ve been following a prescribed insulin treatment, there may be circumstances beyond your control that will ultimately require a change in your insulin requirements.
+No matter how long you’ve been following a prescribed insulin treatment plan, circumstances beyond your control may ultimately require a change in your insulin.

-This can happen for a number of reasons, including hormone changes, changes in diet and exercise habits, aging, disease progression, weight changes, and changes in metabolism.
+This can happen for a number of reasons, including hormone changes, aging, disease progression, changes in diet and exercise habits, weight fluctuations, and changes in your metabolism.

 While it may seem like a daunting task, the transition is probably easier than you think.

 The A1C test, also called a hemoglobin A1c test (HbA1c), is a common blood test used to gauge your average blood sugar level over the past two to three months.
 Specifically, the test measures the amount of sugar attached to the protein hemoglobin in your red blood cells.
 This test is used when you’re first diagnosed with diabetes to establish a baseline A1C level.
 It’s then repeated as you start learning to control your blood sugar.

 People without diabetes usually have an A1C level of between 4.5 to 5.6 percent.
 For diagnosing purposes, A1C levels of 5.7 to 6.4 percent on two separate occasions signify prediabetes.
 A1C levels of 6.5 percent or higher on two separate tests indicate that you have diabetes.
 Talk to your healthcare provider about the appropriate A1C level for you.
 People who have previously-diagnosed diabetes are usually encouraged by their endocrinologist to aim for personalized A1C levels below 7 percent.